Among the Extremists on Campus

-The campus novel has always been about much more than university life.
+Campus novels have always been about much more than university life.
 When in 1954 Kingsley Amis published Lucky Jim—perhaps the most widely read contribution to the genre—conventional wisdom held that the campus was a place of intellectual pretensions and retrograde hierarchies.
-Narrating the tribulations of a haphazard lecturer, Amis satirized these conditions, but his true target was the vicious class hierarchies that lingered in postwar Britain as a whole, despite the nation’s promise to democratize.
-The university was not a closed system but a sandbox, in which students and faculty played out social troubles that were roiling the country.
+Amis narrated and satirized the tribulations of a haphazard lecturer, but his true target was the vicious class hierarchies that lingered in postwar Britain despite the nation’s promise to democratize.
+The university was not a closed system but a sandbox in which students and faculty played out social troubles that were roiling the country.

 How has Phoebe become a zealot?
 “You once told me I hadn’t even tried to understand,” Will imagines saying to her.
 “So, here I am, trying.”
 Bound by his own worldview, he never quite manages.
 Kwon’s lush imaginative project is to help us understand for him.
 With the needle of her prose, she plucks at the fabric of the university, exposing the reactionary impulses that run through American life.